Advantaged/4Kn-Formatting/README.md

    * Labels for EFI & SWAP: EFI & SWAP don't need necessarily a label, hence omit in case `-c 1:EFI-0003` & `-c 3:SWAP-0003`.
    * First used Sector: The first writable sector on '512' DC is `2048`, the first writable sector on 4Kn is `256` equal 2048/8.

-* Once you’ve created partition successfully, you need to update the partition table changes to kernel for that let us run the partprobe command to add the disk information to kernel and after that list the partition as shown below.
+* Once you’ve created partition successfully, you need to update the partition-table-changes to kernel, for that let us run the `partprobe -s` command to add the disk information to kernel and after that list the new partition.
-`   partprobe -s`

 * Other information and man-page of 'sgdisk`
    * [SGDISK](https://www.rodsbooks.com/gdisk/sgdisk-walkthrough.html)